Vengeful Heart

 Vengeful Heart (Quả Tim Máu) is a thriller film directed by Vietnamese-American director Victor Vu.
 The film was released on February 14, 2014.
 Starring actress Nha Phuong, actor Thai Hoa, Quy Binh, Hoang Bach, Tu Vi, Kim Xuan, Nancy Nguyen and Van Tung.

-The film was based on same title play written by Thai Hoa, which used to be a best selling play at Phu Nhuan Theater.
+The film was based on the same title play written by Thai Hoa, which used to be a best selling play at Phu Nhuan Theater.

 Plot

 The story starts as Son takes his newly wife Linh on a vacation after her heart transplant.
 After the transplant, Linh keeps encountering unexplainable incidents and dreaming about a strange house located in the countryside of Da Lat.
 49 days later, she sleepwalks to the grave of Phuong at an isolated area, where she meets Tam who is Phuong's husband.
 Tam brings Linh back to his house while waiting for Son to pick Linh up after informing him, Linh comes to realize this is the house which she has kept dreaming about.
-Entering the house, she meets Phuong's mother - Ms. Le and Cu Hu (a friend of Phuong and Tam).
-Son comes to pick Linh up, in the midst of talking, it is revealed that the heart which had been transplanted for Linh is from Phuong - Ms. Le's daughter also Tam's wife.
-Ms. Le gets emotional, therefore she invites both of them to stay at their house to join her late daughter's 49-day ceremony.
+Entering the house, she meets Phuong's mother, Ms. Le and Cu Hu, a friend of Phuong and Tam.
+Son comes to pick Linh up and in the midst of talking, it is revealed that the heart which had been transplanted for Linh is from Phuong, Ms. Le's daughter and Tam's wife.
+Ms. Le gets emotional and invites both of them to stay at their house to join her late daughter's 49-day ceremony.

 Many weird and supernatural incidents begin to happen since they have decided to stay, Linh has more sleepwalking incidents, while Son keeps being haunted, as well as there seems to be a soul or ghost trying to warn Linh something, to the point Linh is unable to leave that house as her heart will stop beating once she does it.
 Finally, after being heavily haunted, Son can't take it anymore and confesses that he caused the accident that killed Phuong in the middle of the street, however, he was in a rush to the hospital.
 Son drove away after calling the police to inform the situation.
 The police named Sau Dung invites him to the police station for a couple of questions.
-Thinking everything is coming to an end, things are getting weirder as Son claims that when he drove away, Phuong was still alive and was not injured, she was just unconscious.
+Thinking everything is coming to an end, things are getting weirder as Son claims that when he drove away, Phuong was still alive and wasn't injured, she was just unconscious.
 However, the body found by the police was heavily crushed, unable to identify, later Tam confirmed it was Phuong then took her body back home for the funeral.